The Best Young Soccer Players In The World

 Bojan Krkic, 17, Barcelona, striker

-Hailed as Spain’s answer to Lionel Messi by Barca fans after scoring over 800 goals in the Catalan club’s youth teams.
+Hailed as Spain’s answer to Lionel Messi by Barcelona fans after scoring over 800 goals in the Catalan club’s youth teams.
 Broke the record as the youngest ever player to feature in a Champions League match in September 2007.
 A month later, he became Barcelona’s youngest La Liga goalscorer.

 Toni Kroos, 17, Bayern Munich, midfielder

-Named player of the tournament at the 2007 FIFA Under-17 World Cup and has already made his Bundesliga and European debuts for Bayern.
+Named player of the tournament at the 2007 FIFA Under-17 World Cup and has already made his Bundesliga and European debuts for Bayern Munich.
 A creative, goalscoring midfielder, Kroos shone at youth level for both club and country.
 Bayern general manager Uli Hoeness has already earmarked him for the revered No10 shirt.

 Lucas Leiva, 20, Liverpool, midfielder